 The Channel Programme is a key part of the Prevent strategy.
-Section 36 of the Act requires local authorities and others to provide support for people who are vulnerable to being drawn into terrorism before they commit an offence.
-This process, known as Channel, operates in the pre-criminal space a aims to provide support to individuals at an early stage and help safeguard them from radicalisation https://www.durham.police.uk/Report-It/Terrorism/Prevent.aspx
+Section 36 of the Act requires local authorities and others to provide support for people who are vulnerable to being drawn into terrorism, before they commit an offence.
+This process, known as Channel, operates in the pre-criminal space and aims to provide support to individuals at an early stage and help safeguard them from radicalisation.